 How to implement Just-in-Time Inventory

 To begin implementing just-in-time (JIT) inventory management, companies must first assess their current inventory management process.
 This includes evaluating current procurement and stocking practices to identify where improvements can be made in the existing system.
 By assessing the current process, companies can identify any issues that might be preventing them from achieving maximum efficiency and cost savings.
-Having a streamlined procurement and stocking system is essential for JIT inventory management to work.
+Having a streamlined procurement analytics and stocking system is essential for JIT inventory management to work.

 Once you’ve determined your processes can support a JIT approach to inventory management, the next step is to develop a strategy for implementation.
 This includes mapping out the production process and identifying which components are necessary for each step.
 This allows companies to better understand their inventory needs and plan accordingly.
 Automating inventory planning provides massive value during this phase, as this will make it easier to manage orders and track stock levels.